diffblue/gitlab/doc/development/pipelines.md

 The `rspec:undercoverage` job runs [`undercover`](https://rubygems.org/gems/undercover)
 to detect, and fail if any changes introduced in the merge request has zero coverage.

-The `rsepc:undercoverage` job obtains coverage data from the `rspec:coverage` job.
+The `rspec:undercoverage` job obtains coverage data from the `rspec:coverage` job.

 In the event of an emergency, or false positive from this job, add the